francois-gm/go-kabk-y1/2025-2026-Y1A/13 - 20260518 - Assignment presentation/README.md

 Your exercises and projects done during the semester can be visited at: https://kabk.francoisgm.com/25-26/y1/a/

-Later on this week I will archive your last assignment as well as the *penpals* workshop's outcome and will add these to the url above.
+Later on this week I will archive your last assignment's outcome and will add these to the url above.